Room Reservation System

 - Faculty, Staff, and Teaching Assistants who need to reserve study rooms should contact Student Affairs if they are uncertain as to the procedures or rules that apply to them.

-- It is not the intent of these guidelines to anticipate and prevent every possible scenario one might feel is unfair.
+- It is not the intent of these guidelines to anticipate every possible scenario.
 Law students are adults and expected to act in a way that is consistent with the honor code.
 Abuse of rooms by individuals or groups will be handled by Student Affairs.
 Please report abuses of this policy to Student Affairs at (303) 871-6108.
 If systemic abuses appear, this policy may be modified to prevent continued abuse.

 - For more information on DU’s protocols for its safe operation during the coronavirus pandemic, visit DU's Plans & Protocols website.